-This report is made solely to the members of Cambridgeshire and Peterborough Fire Authority, as a body, in accordance with part 5 of the Local Audit and Accountability Act 2014.
-Our audit work has been undertaken so that we might state to the members of the Authority those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of Cambridgeshire and Peterborough Fire Authority, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 (as amended) and for no other purpose, as set out in paragraph 85 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority members as a body, for our audit work, for this report, or for the opinions we have formed.